Edgeworth/memerna/README.md

 Run git submodule init and git submodule update to pull in external dependencies.
 Memerna requires a modern C++ compiler that supports C++14.

-./build.py -t [debug, asan, ubsan, release, 'relwithdebinfo'] -c
+./build.py -t [debug, asan, ubsan, release, relwithdebinfo] -c

 Will use clang with -c.
 The flag -t specifies the build type.
 Then run from ./build/memerna.